makrai/notes/koromilas21-multimod-emo-survey.md

 * traditional approaches in early multimodal fusion works related to SER
-  * Early fusion: concatenating multimodal features mostly at the input level [1,8,9], ie, by simply concatenating feature vectors from different
+  * Early fusion: concatenating multimodal features mostly at the input level [1,8,9], ie, by simply concatenating feature vectors from different modalts
-    * not allow the intra-modality dynamics to be efficiently modeled.
-This is
+    * not allow the intra-modality dynamics to be efficiently modeled
     * inter-modality dynamics can be more complex at the input level and can dominate the learning process or result in overfitting
   * Late fusion: unimodal classifiers independently and